All Episodes

 I'd like to know that our military bases are safe.

-I'd like to know that San Bernardino and the Pulse Nightclub are never going to happen again.
+I'd like to know that San Bernardino and the Pulse nightclub are never going to happen again.

 What is so horrible about this?

-What's so bad about an economic plan that is incentivizing corporations, multinational corporations with trillions of dollars parked in banks offshore that they can't bring in because we're gonna the government would steal half of it to say, all right, bring it back at 10%, invest in this country.
+What's so bad about an economic plan that is incentivizing corporations, multinational corporations with trillions of dollars parked in banks offshore that they can't bring in because the government would steal half of it to say, all right, bring it back at 10%, invest in this country.

 We'll give you the best tax deal we can.